Carne Asada Quesadilla (San Diego-Style)

 Grilled Quesadilla

 If you’re already grilling your carne asada, why not use the already hot grill to grill up the quesadilla?
 You can put the folded quesadilla directly on the grill.
+Make sure to reference this printable griddle cooking temperature chart first.

 Topping Ideas